 From ‘UBD Landscape‘, here is another example of a designer using lighting to make winter garden planters really stand out.

-Last, Linda at ‘Calling It Home‘ made her winter containers with some really cool seed pods and some twig balls you can get at any craft store.
+Last, Linda at ‘Calling It Home‘ made her winter planters with some really cool seed pods and some twig balls you can get at any craft store.
 We would suggest you wire those balls with some floral wire to keep them stable in the wind.

 So don’t stop gardening when the weather gets colder.
 Learn how to make winter garden planters!
 If you enjoyed learning about this topic, try our posts on Fall Front Door Decor Ideas, DIY front yard Christmas decorating projects or fall lawn tricks for a killer lawn in spring!Image Credits: House of Hawthornes, Blomsterverkstad, Setting for Four, 5TH and State, HGTV, Southern Living, Dirt Simple, Martha, Midwest Living, KMS Gardens, Pretty Pink Tulips, UBD Landscape, Calling It Home